-The objective of this course is to explore ebusiness strategies for Information systems and the infrastructure required for web-based business models.
-Topics include E-Business and virtual organizations, characteristics of virtual organizations, e-business models, globalization on SME e-business, strategy evaluation to change e-business, virtual infrastructure, culture to contact external bodies and participate in e-business, developing strategies for virtual organizations, IS plans and strategies of e-business, and converting to e-business strategies of emarkets.
+The objective of this course is to explore ebusiness strategies for Information systems and the infrastructure required for webbased business models.
+Topics include E-Business and virtual organizations, characteristics of virtual organizations, e-business models, globalization on SME e-business, strategy evaluation to change e-business, virtual infrastructure, culture to contact external bodies and participate in e-business, developing strategies for virtual organizations, IS plans and strategies of e-business, and converting to e-business strategies of e-markets.

-PREREQ: BUS-232, CPIS-380
+PREREO: CPIS-380